tokibito/funkload-friendly/README.rst

 |build-status| |pypi| |docs|

-Friendly wrapper of Funkload.
+Friendly wrapper of FunkLoad.

 Overview
 ========

-funkload-friendly is a wrapper of `Funkload <http://funkload.nuxeo.org/>`_.
+funkload-friendly is a wrapper of `FunkLoad <http://funkload.nuxeo.org/>`_.

-The funkload is good tool for load testing of Web Application.
+The FunkLoad is good tool for load testing of Web Application.
 But some rules are not friendly to user.

 funkload-friendly resolve some frustration.